AGI-10 Press Release

 - Towards Practical Universal Search

-Yi Sun, Tobias Glasmachers, Tom Schaul, Juergen Schmidhuber - Searching for Minimal Neural Networks in Fourier Space
+Yi Sun, Tobias Glasmachers, Tom Schaul, Juergen Schmidhuber; video (winner of the Kurzweil Best AGI Paper 2010) - Searching for Minimal Neural Networks in Fourier Space

-Jan Koutnik, Faustino Gomez, Juergen Schmidhuber - Algorithmic Probability, Heuristic Programming and AGI
+Jan Koutnik, Faustino Gomez, Juergen Schmidhuber; video - Algorithmic Probability, Heuristic Programming and AGI

 Short position statement: